clinturbin/udemy-projects/README.md

     - Image Hover Effect with CSS Transforms (1 - 4)
     - Smoky Text Effect Using CSS Transforms
     - Image Zoom In Effect Using CSS Transforms
     - Menu Hover Effect with CSS Transforms
+- Section 5: CSS Animations and Keyframes
+    1) Define a CSS Animation Rule (keyframes)
+    2) Add it to the HTML element you want to animate
+    - Animation Introduction
+    - Create CSS Animations with more Stages
+    - Animation Fill Mode Property
+        - Just tells where the element should start and end up
+    - Animation Iteration Count Property
+        - Tells how many times an animation should be repeated
+    - Animation Direction Property
+    - Animation Shorthand Porperty